 Use this article as the basis for your own three-season room plan.
 It’s easier than you think and a little elbow grease will save you thousands over a contractor and will provide a nice bit of sweat equity in your home.

 Follow along with us for the next few months while I (by myself) knock this project out.
 Click here to view all of the three-season room construction project entries.
 You can also see my completed 2008 Garden shed & greenhouse project post.

 Now, let’s begin the actual construction…

-At first I was unsure about how to cut the re-bar, and my initial thought was to use an oxy acetylene torch to quickly blast through it.
-However, I do not have access to one of these and buying one (even a small portable model) will set you back about $350.
+At first, I was unsure about how to cut the re-bar, and my initial thought was to use an oxy-acetylene torch to quickly blast through it.
+However, I do not have access to one of these, and buying one (even a small portable model) will set you back about $350.
 So I got out the Saws-All with some cheap metal cutting blades.
-I also used a cheap ($17 – Tool Shop brand) electric angle grinder with metal cutting disk.
+I also used a cheap ($17 – Tool Shop brand) electric angle grinder with a metal cutting disk.

 You can rent one of these units are your local hardware store – this one rents for $100/day and was well worth the price.

 The trick to handling this beast is to get two heavy people on the bar near the motor (lower right) and push down while the operator is pulling up.
 This makes extracting the dirt much easier for the operator.
 We discarded a small portion of the excavated dirt but are keeping plenty near the worksite to fill the outside of the sonotube foundations once the concrete is set up.

 It’s pretty much impossible to get all the dirt out of the hole with this machine, so be sure you have a hand-type post-hole digger and possibly a hoe to clear the final amounts of dirt.
 I found that I really could have dug further down just to loosen the clay, but since I did not do that in some of my holes, it looks like I have about 6 to 12 more inches to dig by hand.
 Our clay is like cookie dough.